NTUTVisualScript/GeometrA/src/README.md

 ## Sprint #18 2017/08/23 ~ 2017/09/12

+### 2017/08/25 13:30 ~ 17:00        By Patrick
+    1. Complete the coverage of all unit tested class.

+    Next Step:
+    1. Implement the contact between UI and domain.

 ### 2017/08/25 09:05 ~ 11:30        By Patrick
     1. Finished the implement of 'Loop' function.